dragonprojects/dragonroleplay/docs/index.md

 In the meantime, browse through this wiki to learn more about the world you will be role-playing in.
 Also take a look at the list of species, as you will have to choose a species for your character you're going to role-play as.

 ## Supporting Dragon RP
-There are a number of ways you can help
+There are a number of ways you can help.

 ### Be active
 Being active gives us a great amount of motivation to expand Dragon RP.
 Thank you for being with us!